-While the sea defences erected at Bournemouth and at Hengistbury Head have significantly slowed the erosion, regrettably it is difficult to see how full equilibrium can now be restored within this area, without the utilisation of new techniques.
-There has been concern of a breach across barn Field which would turn Hengistbury Head into an Island.
+The new sea defences erected at Bournemouth and at Hengistbury Head as well as the regular beach recharge have have significantly slowed erosion at Hengistbury Head.
+However there remains some concern of a breach across barn Field which would turn Hengistbury Head into an Island.
 There are mixed opinions regarding this possibility with some considering such a disaster almost inevitable within the next 50 years while others (arguably the more expert opinion) put the risk at 3% or less.

 The method used during this beach replenishment involved building a temporary 50 cms (approx) diameter pipeline from the beach to a dredger, which moored about 300 meters off the shore.
 The dredger pumped sand as a slurry through the pipe to the beach.
 The crucial part of this operation is the floating of the semi-rigid pipe into shore where it is then connected to 20 meter (approx) sections of rigid steel tubing.
 This is built on the beach and is used to distribute the sand/water slurry over the beach.
 In order to ensure that there is not too much lateral force on the pipe a tug is positioned half way from dredger to beach and prevents the tide buckling the pipe.

 Along with a set of new groynes either side of the original 1938 long groyne a Gabion Revetment has been built to protect the weakest point in the eastern end of Hengistbury Head, on the South beach just before Hengistbury Head rises up to Warren Hill.
 While this thing is hardly a picture of Beauty it does provide an effective defence and will hopefully prevent Hengistbury Head becoming Hengistbury Island.
 One major problem with the gabion revetments is their life span.
 Inevitably, as they exist in a very harsh environment, their useful life is limited.